oqolarte/oblong/content/project/server.md

 ```

 [^vi]: vi is a text editor already present in the base install of OpenBSD.
-I'm familiar with its usage, but ultimately I'll use (neo)vim.
+I'm familiar with it, but ultimately I'll use (neo)vim.

-To make the file `/etc/hostname.re0` belong to the `root` (the super user) and `wheel`, and to set the necessary permissions, enter these commands as root:
+To make the file `/etc/hostname.re0` belong to the `root` (the super user) and `wheel`, and to set the necessary permissions, I entered these commands as root:

 ```shell
 chown root:wheel /etc/hostname.re0